-Ngoma za Kenya (Jambo) was commissioned by the Florida Chapter of Phi Beta Mu, National Honorary Bandmasters Fraternity.
-The title of the work is in Kiswahili (the predominant language of East Africa) and translates as "Music of Kenya; Hello."
+Ngoma za Kenya ("Kwaheri") was commissioned by the Florida Chapter of Phi Beta Mu, National Honorary Bandmasters Fraternity.
+The title of the work is in Kiswahili (the predominant language of East Africa) and translates as "Music of Kenya; Goodbye."
 The composition was created from extended sketches I wrote while living in Nairobi, Kenya in 1993-94 as the Senior Fulbright Lecturer in Music at Kenyatta University.
-The sketches for "Jambo" were written several weeks after arriving in Nairobi and reflect the immense excitement of being in Africa.
-This movement reveals a fascination with the sound of open, perfect fifths, parallel chordal motion and the incessant droning of conga drums, a traditional African instrument.
+The sketches for Kwaheri were written a few weeks before I left Nairobi for the United States.
+"Kwaheri" contains similar gestures to "Jambo" (the first movement of Ngoma za Kenya) but is harmonically more progressive.
 Stylistic influences in the work come from my experiences with Kenyan choral traditions (call and response) and the joyful, optimistic and celebratory nature of Kenyans.

-Ngoma za Kenya is dedicated to Dr. Bentley Shellahamer, Assistant Dean and Professor of music education in the School of Music at Florida State University.
-In the fall of 1981 as freshman music major at FSU, my sole performing ensemble was The Marching Chiefs.
+Ngoma za Kenya is dedicated to Dr. Bentley Shellahamer, recently retired Assistant Dean and Professor of music education in the College of Music at Florida State University (FSU).
+In the fall of 1981 as a freshman music major at FSU, my sole performing ensemble was The Marching Chiefs.
 Dr. Shellahamer was the director of the band, and I can honestly say that the experience I had under his direction and guidance was one of the most enjoyable, educational and musically rewarding I have had to date.
 He has always been an inspiration to me as an educator and musician as well as a truly honorable human being.